We want New Zealanders to have access to accurate information on the CPTPP. See below for answers to the most common questions we hear.

 The United States withdrew from the TPP process in January 2017.

 The remaining TPP countries began negotiating a revised Agreement after May 2017, using the TPP as a basis.

-The core elements of the CPTPP were concluded by those countries in November 2017.
-There are only four specific issues remaining to be decided.
+The core elements of the CPTPP were concluded by those countries in November 2017, and neogotiations concluded on 23 January following the resolution of all outstanding issues.

 What are the differences between the CPTTP and the TPP?

 The CPTPP includes many of the elements that were negotiated as part of TPP, as well as some significant differences.

 Twenty items have been suspended from the original TPP, covering such areas as investment and intellectual property.

 For any of these suspended provisions to apply in future as part of the CPTPP, all CPTPP members would need to agree.

 Why is New Zealand not pursuing any other changes?

 In addition to the changes already agreed, New Zealand continues to pursue separate legally-binding side agreements with individual CPTPP partners to prevent Investor-State Dispute Settlement(ISDS) claims between New Zealand and the countries concerned.